-Short Answer: You can buy certain types of protein powder with food stamps/EBT.
+You can buy certain types of protein powder with your EBT card.
 SNAP benefits aren’t valid on vitamins or supplements, so the protein powder must be marked with “Nutrition Facts” rather than “Supplement Facts” to be eligible.
 For more information about buying protein powder with EBT, see below.

 Can You Buy Protein Powder With Food Stamps/EBT/SNAP?

-For example, several Pure Protein whey powders contain “Nutrition Facts” labels and are EBT-eligible.
-However, the CVS store brand whey protein has a “Supplement Facts” label and will require a different payment method.
+For example, Pure Protein whey powders and CVS store brand whey protein have “Supplement Facts” labels and will require a different payment method than EBT.

 Can You Buy Other Supplements With Food Stamps/EBT/SNAP?

 The same rules that apply to protein powders apply to other supplements you want to purchase with SNAP benefits: you can’t use SNAP benefits on any item considered a vitamin or supplement.